Kickle/Docs/Docs/admin-guide/Connecting and setting Kickle.md

 ### Connecting KICKLE

-Each Kickle embed his own website and settings GUI.
+Each Kickle embed its own website and settings GUI.
 First, ensure that Kickle is on a DHCP network.
 Then, make sure that your computer is on the same sub-network.

 - Connect KICKLE to the screen's HDMI port.
 - If the screen is a touchscreen, connect the touchscreen source to Kickle via USB.
-If not, connect a USB mouse.
+If not, connect an USB mouse.
-- Connect the camera and the microphone to the USB ports **at the back of Kickle**.
+- Connect the camera and the microphone to USB ports **at the back of Kickle**.
-- Start KICKLE by press the power button.
+- Start KICKLE by pressing the power button.

 #### Setting Up Kickle Using First Time Configuration

-Before starting the configuration, make sure the Kickle requirements are met.
+Before starting the configuration, make sure Kickle requirements are met.

 To start configuration, press the configuration icon.

 ![fisrtconfig] (/img/1stConfig1.png)

-Here, you'll need to choose your preferred language setting, keyboard language layout and your Kickle location time zone.
+First, you'll need to choose your preferred language setting, keyboard language layout and Kickle's time zone.

 !!!
 Information

-    - Kickle provide 3 differents languanges (English, French and German).
+    - Kickle provides 3 differents languanges (English, French and German).

     - The next button will turn bold once you have selected all the informations.

 ![firstconfig] (/img/1stConfig2.png)

-Here, you have to select the network configuration, you can set as **dynamic** or **static** connection.
+Second step, you can select the network configuration, you can set **dynamic** or **static** connection.

 !!!
 Information
     If you set it as a static connection, be sure the ip address allows to connect to the internet.